-- 2. Cost of the qualifying and first round games will be borne by the higher ranked team with the CIAC subsidizing each game at a rate of \$700 per game. - 3.
-Complete entry information shall include a game / penalty report form for EACH game (home and away) played in or out-of-state, INCLUDING ALL TOURNAMENTS, CHAMPIONSHIP GAMES (league, CIAC, others).
+- 2. Cost of the qualifying and first round games will be borne by the higher ranked team with the CIAC subsidizing each game at a rate of \$700 per game. - Complete entry information shall include a game / penalty report form for EACH game home and away played in or out-of-state, INCLUDING ALL TOURNQAMENTS, CHAMPIONSHIP GAMES (league, CIAC, others).
 Incomplete forms will result in a \$50 fine and may result in disqualification from the tournament. - 4.
-Tournament qualification / seeding teams for the purpose of pairings shall be based on the following formula: - a.
-There will be three (3) defined tournament divisions with no movement outside the assigned tournament division for tournament play (included). - b.
+Tournament qualification/seeding teams for the purpose of pairings shall be based on the following formula: - a.
+There will be three (3) defined tournament divisions with no movement outside the assigned tournament division for tournament play. - b.
 The power point system will be used for tournament ranking within each division. - 1) No point will be awarded for a loss - 2) The same number of bonus points awarded for defeating a tournament qualifier will be awarded for victories over ALL out-of-state teams.
 (3 points for Division I opponents, 2 points for Division II opponents, and 1 point for Division III opponents.) - c.
-Teams will qualify for the tournament with win/loss records of 40% or greater. - d.
+Teams will qualify for the tournament with win/loss records of 40% or greater.
+In a division where fewer than 16 teams meet the 40% qualifying standard, a full bracket of 16 teams will be achieved by qualifying teams with next highest winning percentages.
+If ties exist when comparing winning percentages, the remaining spots in the 16 team bracket will be filled using the tie-breaker procedure, where the first tie-breaker will be power points.
+Should teams be tied by power points, the tie-breaker system already in place will be followed. - d.
 Teams on probation with 4 or more major and/or misconduct penalties (except equipment and 2 & 10 hitting from behind) will be disqualified from tournament participation. - e.
 Teams not on probation with more than six (6) major and/or misconduct penalties (except equipment and 2 & 10 hitting from behind) will be disqualified from tournament participation. - f.
-Teams that fulfill steps (a-e) will be seeded in tournament using the following formula:
+Teams that fulfill steps (1-3) will be seeded in tournament using the following formula: